andyli11/RTX-OS/README.md

 ## Project Overview

-The RTX project is developed as part of the **ECE350 Lab** course at the University of Waterloo.
-It provides a basic multitasking environment that supports:
+The RTX project provides a basic multitasking environment that supports:
 - Dynamic memory management.
 - Task management with strict-priority scheduling.
 - Inter-task communication using mailboxes.